tohure/AndroidNotificationWear/README.md

 # NotificationWear Examples

-These are small examples of how to create simple and customizable notifications for Android Wear Everything you need to know is commented on in MainAcitivty.
+These are small examples of how to create simple and customizable notifications for Android Wear Everything you need to know is commented in the MainAcitivty.